Azure/MediaEntertainment/README.md

 With post-production processing accounting for up to 30% of a film's eventual budget, studios and production companies are increasingly turning away from on-premises computing power.
 Racks of servers in render farms represent a significant capital investment that smaller, independent production companies cannot afford;  even larger studios may not have the throughput to utilize those resources fully.

-Microsoft Azure Media and Entertainment (M&E) technologies provide scalable, cloud-based post-production processing facilities that enable you to access the resources you need to deliver your project on time and on budget.
+Microsoft Azure Media and Entertainment (M&E) technologies provide scalable, cloud-based post-production processing (PPP) facilities that enable you to access the resources you need to deliver your project on time and on budget.
 The M&E team created this repository with links to resources, code and implementation guidance that enables everyone involved in bringing a production to the screen to incorporate Microsoft Azure into  post-production processing.

 ## Audience